tcb-si/tcb/README.md

     stream_id_from_event: :order_id
   )

+  # Commands — each routed to exactly one handler
+  handle PlaceOrder,  with(PlaceOrderHandler)
+  handle CancelOrder, with(CancelOrderHandler)

-  # Reactions — which handlers fire for each event
+  # Reactions — handlers called asynchronously when events are published
-  on OrderPlaced,    execute(ReserveInventory, ChargePayment) on OrderCancelled, execute(RefundPayment)
+  on OrderPlaced,    react_with(ReserveInventory, ChargePayment) on OrderCancelled, react_with(RefundPayment)

   # Facade — clean public interface, no TCB details leak out
   def self.place(order_id:, customer:)